reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 <br />

 Reboot UTM: <br/>
-If necessary, reboot UTM to apply the changes made to disk access permissions.
+If necessary, could you reboot UTM to apply the changes made to disk access permissions?

 ### 5. Installation of Kali Linux: <br />